Gruntwork release 2017-03

 Two bug fixes:

-, some of the listener outputs were simply disappearing.
+Due to a Terraform bug with merge and zipmap, some of the listener outputs were simply disappearing.
 For example, if your ALB had only HTTP listeners, the outputs for the HTTPS listeners would disappear, as would the aggregate listener that contained both HTTP and HTTPS listeners.
 Since we have other modules that depend on these outputs, this made the ALB unusable.

-outputs have been removed.
-The available outputs are now http_listener_arns
+As a result, the listener_arns and https_listener_arns outputs have been removed.
+The available outputs are now http_listener_arns, https_listener_non_acm_cert_arns, https_listener_acm_cert_arns.

 There was a bug in the previous release that caused an error to show up any time you tried to use an ACM cert.
 This has now been fixed.